Skeletonxf/star-ruler-2-mod-ce/README.md

 ### Where are the release notes?
 Every [tagged release](https://github.com/Skeletonxf/star-ruler-2-mod-ce/tags) contains a summary of changes.
 For more detailed changes see the individual commit messages in the git history.

-### Will there be a Steam workshop release?
+### Will there be a Steam Workshop release?
-I own the game on Steam, however I rarely use the Steam distribution and consequently would not keep a Steam workshop version up to date with the GitHub releases.
-There may be a Steam workshop release in the future.
+I own the game on Steam, however I rarely use the Steam distribution and consequently would not keep a Steam Workshop version up to date with the GitHub releases.
+There may be a Steam Workshop release in the future.
 In such a release I would likely disable some less tested / unfinished features.
 GitHub will always be the primary release model for this mod.
-You should check out the [OpenSR launchpad](https://github.com/OpenSRProject/OpenStarRuler-Launchpad) for assistance with installing and updating mods over git.
+You should check out the [OpenSR Launchpad](https://github.com/OpenSRProject/OpenStarRuler-Launchpad) for assistance with installing and updating mods over Git.

-### Is this mod compatible with the modpack?
+### Is this mod compatible with the OpenSR Modpack?
-The modpack, formerly the community patch, contains a number of bugs fixes and non gameplay changing enhancements to vanilla.
-I ported and continue to port many of these from CE to the modpack and hence they are already included in CE.
+The Modpack, formerly the Community Patch, contains a number of bug fixes and non gameplay changing enhancements to vanilla.
+I ported and continue to port many of these from CE to the Modpack and hence they are already included in CE.

 Modding in SR2 consists of providing files which override the vanilla or other mod versions.
 When two mods both change a file, they are incompatible unless one mod declares itself as depending on the other.
 The child mod must copy all the conflicted file changes into its sources and apply its own on top.
-In a large mod like CE this inevitability necessities distributing parts of mods you depend on in your own source code.
-Unfortunately some of the authors of the modpack chose not to open source some/all of their contributions, and hence those changes remain proprietary and not in CE.
-In order to include only the open source changes from the modpack I've had to manually port such fixes that didn't originate from CE (mostly fixes originating from Rising Stars by Dalo Lorn), even for files that CE doesn't otherwise modify itself (although this list is ever-shrinking).
+In a large mod like CE this inevitably necessitates distributing parts of mods you depend on in your own source code.
+Unfortunately some of the authors of the Modpack chose not to open source some/all of their contributions, and hence those changes remain proprietary and not in CE.
+In order to include only the open source changes from the Modpack I've had to manually port such fixes that didn't originate from CE (mostly fixes originating from Rising Stars by Dalo Lorn), even for files that CE doesn't otherwise modify itself (although this list is ever-shrinking).

-So in summary, CE *mostly* bundles the modpack inside its own sources, just as all big mods that depend on the modpack have to do one conflicting file at a time.
+So in summary, CE *mostly* bundles the Modpack inside its own sources, just as all big mods that depend on the modpack have to do one conflicting file at a time.